YSFKDR/PasswordGenerator/README.md

 # Password Generator

 This is a Password Generator application built using Python and Tkinter.
-The application allows users to generate strong, secure passwords based on customizable criteria.
+The application allows users to generate strong, secure passwords based on a customizable criteria.

 ## Features